 - If you are not an English speaker and you are not a skilled or highly skilled migrant, you must pass a course in English for speakers of other languages (ESOL) which contains citizenship materials.

 If you are under 18 years old or at least 65 years old, you are exempt from the KOL requirement.
 When you apply for settlement, you should send us your passport or birth certificate as evidence of your age.

-Contact our solicitor immediately for legal advice and you need to take action in timely,
+Contact our solicitor immediately for any legal services in London and you need to take action in timely,

 Call us on 020 3130 1747 or E-Mail us at email@example.com